wp-plugins/3d-model-viewer/readme.txt

 Here are the arguments to this short code:

 * model: name of the model file in the media gallery.
 Mandatory.
 * width, height: Size of the 3d stage.
+If in percent, then relative to the size of the div around the canvas.
 Optional, default is 500x300.
 * background: Background color.
 Optional, default is "ffffff".
 * opacity: Background opacity.
 Optional, default is 1.
 * ambient: Color of ambient light.
 Optional, default is "404040".